lsolbach/qclojure/dev/design.md

   * adaptable complex linear algebra backends
   * vizualizations of quantum computing concepts

-### Extensions
+### Extensibility
-QClojure focuses on the core capablities of quantum computing.
+QClojure focuses on the core capablities of quantum computing and on providing mechanisms for extension, like data specs and protocols.
+These can be implemented in extension libraries.
+This separation keeps QClojure lean, comprehensible and decoupled.

-Specific applications of quantum computing, e.g. quantum machine learning or quantum chemistry are added as extension libraries based on QClojure.
-The backend adapters for real QPUs are also added as extension libraries.
+Extension libraries will be created for backend adapters to real QPUs and pecific applications of quantum computing, e.g. quantum machine learning or quantum chemistry.

-This separation keeps QClojure lean and decoupled.

 ## Architecture
 The implementation architecture for QClojure is *Clean Architecture*.
+It decouples the domain logic from application orchestration and interfacing with other systems.
+It defines clear, directed dependencies from the adapter layer to the application layer and from the application layer to the domain core.

 ### Domain Core
 The domain core is implemented hardware agnostic, stateless and